garden20/garden-app-support/README.md

 It provides:

- * Support for detecting events in the garden
+ * Support for detecting events in the garden.
- * Obtaining information about a user
+ * Obtaining information about a user.
  * Support for creating urls to other apps that can be mapped at runtime.
+ * Including changelogs in your application for rendering on the update app screen.

 ## Install